jaywayawyaj/CV/README.md

 <h4 align="center">Teamwork</h4>

 Throughout my career I have both worked in and led/managed teams across different industries.
 Having the ability to communicate between, assess the needs of, work with, and direct people is essential in any team.
-Being able to take these skills into the tech world

 <h2 align="center">Education</h2>